 Solar Wind

 For satellites in the solar wind high level charging does not occur because the bulk electron temperature is less than a few electron volts.
-However, plasma measurement instruments may require the control of spacecraft potential and fields.
+However, plasma measurement instruments sometimes need control of spacecraft potential and fields.

 Other planetary magnetospheres